 - Fuel Your Body With Healthy Foods:

 Avoid the fried stuff and go for pastas, whole grains, complex carbohydrates, proteins, and fruits and vegetables.
-These may seem obvious, but it always helps to be reminded.

 Example plate: Grilled or baked chicken, salad, any vegetables & fruit along with rice or pasta.